hoangl8696/OpenGL-Game/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+Steps to get a development environment working

 Steps